robertorcosta/azure-docs.pt-br/articles/azure-functions/functions-how-to-use-azure-function-app-settings.md

 ![O Editor de Serviço de Aplicativo](./media/functions-how-to-use-azure-function-app-settings/configure-function-app-appservice-editor.png)

 O Editor do Serviço de Aplicativo é um editor avançado dentro do portal que você pode usar para modificar arquivos de configuração JSON e arquivos de código.
 Escolher essa opção inicia uma nova guia do navegador com um editor básico.
 Isso permite que você se integre ao repositório do Git, execute e depure código, além de modificar as configurações do aplicativos de funções.
-Esse editor fornece um ambiente de desenvolvimento aprimorado para suas funções comparadas com o editor de funções interno.
+This editor provides an enhanced development environment for your functions compared with the built-in function editor.

-Recomendamos que você considere o desenvolvimento de suas funções no computador local.
-Quando você desenvolve localmente e publica no Azure, seus arquivos de projeto são somente leitura no Portal.
-Para saber mais, confira [código e teste Azure Functions localmente](functions-develop-local.md).
+We recommend that you consider developing your functions on your local computer.
+When you develop locally and publish to Azure, your project files are read-only in the portal.
+To learn more, see [Code and test Azure Functions locally](functions-develop-local.md).

 ### <a name="console"></a>Console